Gaussian inference for data-driven state-feedback design of nonlinear systems: Data-driven state-feedback design for TP system representations

-for some to-be-optimized SOS matrices $T_i,i=1,\dots,n_w,$ to impose a state feedback that renders $x=0$ globally asymptotically stable whereas the performance only holds for trajectories within $\mathbb{X}$.
-A related result can be found in \cite{SOSControllerDesign} but with multipliers $T_i$ over the whole size of $\tilde{\Psi}$ that lead to a locally asymptotically stable equilibrium.
+for some to-be-optimized SOS matrices $T_i,i=1,\dots,n_w,$ to impose a state feedback that renders $x=0$ globally asymptotically stable whereas, the performance only holds for trajectories within $\mathbb{X}$.
+A related result can be found in \cite{SOSControllerDesign} but with full-block multipliers, $\tilde{\Psi}(x)+\sum_{i=1}^{n_w} T_i(x)w_i(x)$, that guarantees an asymptotically stable equilibrium, whose region of attraction contains the largest sublevel set of the Lyapunov function $z(x)^TP^{-1}z(x)$ within $\mathbb{X}$.